Fitness Testing

 Squat Jump or Static Jump

-In addition to the countermovement technique, the test can also be performed as a squat jump or static jump.
+In its simplest form, the vertical jump test is performed as a squat jump or static jump.
 In this technique, the subject starts from a stationary semi-squatting position, or pauses at the lower level of the squat before jumping upwards.
-This removes the factor of the stretch-shortening cycle (pre-stretching of muscles) and the jump result will be smaller.
-The difference in jump height is typically 3-6 cm.
+This removes the factor of the stretch-shortening cycle (pre-stretching of muscles) and the jump result will be smaller than other techniques described below.
+The difference in jump height is typically 3-6 cm without a countermovement.
+Example: Squat Jump

 Other Variations